umdtc/umdtc.github.io/README.md

 **Branching** is the main feature of Github that allows users to work on different versions of the project at the same time.
 By default your repository has one branch named `master` which is considered to be the definitive branch.
 We use branches to experiment and make edits before committing them to `master`.

+When you create a branch off the `master` branch, you’re making a copy of `master` as it was at that point in time.

+## Create a new branch:
+1. In the upper righthand corner, find the drop-down menu at the top of the file list that says ##branch-master##.